1999 St. Louis Rams season: Super Bowl XXXIV

 The first half of Super Bowl XXXIV had been uncharacteristically low-scoring for St. Louis, as they scored only three Jeff Wilkins field goals in the first half.
 The Rams finally got into the end zone in the third quarter, with a 9-yard touchdown pass from Warner to Torry Holt, giving St. Louis a 16–0 lead.
 Tennessee, however, scored 16 unanswered points with two Eddie George touchdown runs (1- and 2-yards respectively, the first with a failed two-point conversion attempt), and a 43-yard Al Del Greco field goal.

 On St. Louis’ first play from scrimmage after Tennessee's tying field goal, Warner threw a 73-yard touchdown to Isaac Bruce to take a 23–16 lead with just under two minutes left in the game, which would give Tennessee one more chance to tie the game with a touchdown.

 The Titans took over the ball at their own 10-yard line with 1:54 left in the game after committing a holding penalty on the ensuing kickoff.
 McNair started out the drive with a pair of completions to Mason and Wycheck for gains of 9 and 7 yards to reach the 28-yard line.
 Then after throwing an incompletion, defensive back Dre' Bly’s 15-yard facemask penalty while tackling McNair on a 12-yard scramble gave the Titans a first down at the St. Louis 45-yard line.
 On the next play, St. Louis was penalized 5 yards for being offsides, moving the ball to the 40-yard line with 59 seconds left.
 McNair then ran for 2 yards, followed by a 7-yard completion to wide receiver Kevin Dyson.
 Three plays later, with the Titans facing 3rd down and 5 to go, McNair was hit by two Rams’ defenders, but he escaped and completed a 16-yard pass to Dyson to gain a first down at the Rams 10-yard line.

 Tennessee then used up their final timeout with just 6 seconds left in the game, giving them a chance for one last play.
 McNair threw a short pass to Kevin Dyson down the middle, which looked certain to tie up the game until Rams linebacker Mike Jones tackled Dyson at the one-yard line as time expired.
 Dyson tried to stretch his arm and the football across the goal line, but he had already gone down, so it was too late.
 This final play has gone down in NFL history as simply “The Tackle”.

+With the win, the Rams secured their first Super Bowl win in franchise history.
+However, this would be the Rams last appearance in the Super Bowl until 2001 & their only Super Bowl victory until 2021, marking this the first and only Super Bowl win for the Rams in St. Louis.